Last updated on 2026-01-30

 - Hands-on experience in machine shop operation and tool design

-- Use of industry-standard CAD and CAM software such as AutoCAD, Inventor, SolidWorks, and Mastercam
+- Instruction in industry-current CAD and CAM software such as AutoCAD, Inventor, SolidWorks, and Mastercam

 Career Options

-Graduates of the Mechanical Engineering Technician – Design program can pursue various career paths in Canada, including:
+Graduates of the Mechanical Engineering Technician – Design program can pursue various career opportunities in Canada, including:

 - Junior Engineer: Assists in the design and development of engineering projects, working under the supervision of senior engineers.

-- Lab Technician: Conducts experiments and tests materials, ensuring compliance with safety and quality standards.
+- Lab Technician: Conducts experiments and tests materials to ensure compliance with engineering standards and specifications.

 - Quality Controller: Monitors and inspects products and processes to maintain quality standards and improve production efficiency.

-- Mechanical Tester: Evaluates mechanical systems and components, performing tests to ensure functionality and safety.
+- Mechanical Tester: Performs tests on mechanical systems and components to evaluate their performance and safety.

-- CAD Operator: Creates and modifies technical drawings and plans using CAD software, supporting engineering and design teams.
+- CAD Operator: Creates and modifies technical drawings and plans using computer-aided design software.

-- Production Controller: Oversees manufacturing processes, ensuring that production schedules are met and resources are utilized efficiently.
+- Production Controller: Oversees manufacturing processes, ensuring that production schedules are met and quality standards are maintained.

-- Product Designer and Developer: Engages in the design and development of new products, focusing on functionality, aesthetics, and manufacturability.
+- Product Designer and Developer: Engages in the design and development of new products, from concept to production.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.